raysan5/raylib/CONTRIBUTING.md

  - You can check other issues to see how is being done!

 ### Sending a Pull-Request

-To send a pull-request, first of all, make sure you're sending it to [develop branch](https://github.com/raysan5/raylib/tree/develop).
-Here are some other rules:

  - Make sure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
  - Don't send big pull-requests (lots of changelists), they are difficult to review.
 It's better to send small pull-request, one at a time.